A Pathway to Rock Creek Resilience

 Mini-Oases: where people-powered restoration happens

 Since 2019, thousands of volunteers and Weed Warriors have removed nearly one million square feet of invasive plants from 30 acres of forest spread across Rock Creek Park.
-People-powered restoration has cleared forest floor and allowed mayapples and other spring ephemeral wildflowers to blossom.
+The reappearance of mayapples and other spring ephemeral wildflowers offer hope for our fragile forests.

 Rock Creek Resilience: the framework